sujaybhowmick/twitter_sentiment_analysis/docs/Proposal.md

 #### Domain Background

-​	In NLP sentiment analysis is the most common problems through which we try to infer the sentiment of sentence or a paragraph.

-Sentiment Analysis is a process of computationally identifying and categorizing opinions expressed in a piece of text, especially in order to determine whether the writer's attitude towards a particular topic, product, etc. is positive, negative or neutral.
+In NLP Sentiment Analysis is a process of computationally identifying and categorizing opinions expressed in a piece of text, especially in order to determine whether the writer's attitude towards a particular topic, product, etc. is positive, negative or neutral.

 There are three main approaches to Sentiment Analysis